euwbah/musescore-xen-tuner/README.md

 Note that if you have been using Symbol Code numbers to refer to your accidentals, you will need to ensure that the Symbol Codes still refer to the same accidentals after updating the list of supported accidentals.
 While the data entry is ongoing, the Symbol Code of symbols may change and is unstable.

-## How to understand this plugin
+## Introduction

 > 🟢 To use this plugin to its full potential, we first need to know how this plugin conceptualizes & represents accidentals.
-If you are lazy to read, skip to [here](#how-to-tuning-configuration) to see tuning configuration examples.
-Though, it is highly recommended that you read this section first.
+You can skip to [here](#how-to-tuning-configuration) to go straight to examples.
+> Though, it is highly recommended that you read this section first.

 A **symbol code** represents a visually unique symbol, which could have multiple different IDs under the hood.
 For the purposes of this plugin, all similar-looking symbols are considered the same symbol.